jirayupeetakul-jay/jirayupeetakul-jay/_pages/about.md

   - /about.html
 ---

-If you are looking for software and hardware engineer, here I am!.

 I am Jirayu Peetakul, Jay, originally from Thailand.

-Currently, I am a Ph.D. student in applied informatics at Hosei University in Tokyo, Japan, and will graduate in March 2022.
-I describe my experience as software and hardware programmer throughout my career, which mainly used C/C++, Rust, Python, MATLAB, R, Verilog/VHDL/HLS.
-I developed a dozen algorithms such as low-latency data compression algorithms, image/video coding algorithms, and low-level program development for SoC/microcontroller and FPGA.
+I am Ph.D. student in applied informatics at Hosei University in Tokyo, Japan, and will graduate in March 2022.
+Throughout my academic career, I worked as a software and hardware developer, primarily in C/C++, Rust, Python, MATLAB, and Verilog/VHDL.
+I created a series of algorithms, including data compression algorithms for vector, matrix, and tensor data, as well as low-level program development on SoC/microcontroller and FPGA.

-My most recent experience is in digital signal processing, compressed sensing, and sparse optimization to develop a faster edge AI data acquisition device and model with a centralized processing center.
+My most recent experience has already been in compressed sensing and sparse optimization, with the goal of developing faster data acquisition method and accelerating convex optimization using OpenCL and FPGA.
-I also developed a compression algorithm for an array sensor and imager based on compressed sensing theory.

-I am a quick learner of programming languages and can quickly adapt to new ones.

 If you have any questions, please do not hesitate to contact me.